GiuseppeTT/app-budget/README.md

 To test the API locally, simply run `. script/app-test.sh`

+> **Note:** You will probably need to add your IP address to the database service in order to connect to it locally (necessary for testing locally).

 > **Note:** There is a CI/CD workflow (`.github/workflows/test-app.yaml`) set up to test the API at any push to main or open pull request.

 ### ...
 Lint / format the python files / types locally